ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 # Enabling CKEditor in Unsupported Environments (CKEditor &lt;4.4.8)

-By default, CKEditor **4.0 - 4.4.8** is disabled in all unsupported environments through the CKEDITOR.env.isCompatible flag.
+By default, CKEditor **4.0 - 4.4.8** is disabled in all unsupported environments through the {@linkapi CKEDITOR.env.isCompatible CKEDITOR.env.isCompatible} flag.
 The list of officially supported environments is [available here](#!/guide/dev_browsers-section-officially-supported-browsers).

 ## Why Is CKEditor Disabled in Some Environments?